DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 **Aura of Regeneration**

 - Description: It is often said that working together means supporting each other's weaknesses and strengths.
 In some cases amplifying others is the best strength of all.
 - Mechanic: Minor.
-For 2 PP, Allied creatures within range gain the effects of your Aura for 1 minute.
-When they draw a Suited Hit or a Suited Miss, they regain 1 PP, limited to 1 per round.
+For 2 PP, Allied creatures within range gain the effects of your Aura.
+For one minute, when they draw a Suited Hit or a Suited Miss, they regain 1 PP, limited to 1 per round.
 - XP: 2
+- AOE: Aura 6
 - Prereq Role: Defender
-- Prereq Level: 3
+- Prereq Level: 2
 - Prereq Skill: Brute > 1
 - Tags: Crusader